Ukraine: How to protect yourself against cyberattacks | DW | 04.03.2022

 Phishing scams can be hard to identify, so Schutte said one should "never click on, open, or respond to anything you are not entirely sure of the legitimacy of."

-If you are unsure whether an email is legitimate or not, double check by verifying that the sender’s name matches their email address, check for spelling and grammatical errors and never respond to requests for money.
+If you are unsure whether an email is legitimate or not, double-check by verifying that the sender’s name matches their email address, check for spelling errors and poor grammar — and never respond to requests for money.

 If you think the email is a scam, delete it immediately.